 There was a sense of urgency in her gait as Erza kept her eyes peeled around her surroundings.
 The guttural roar that rattled the very concrete they walked on still weighed heavy on her conscience.
 Initially, she and Jellal had come in search of the destructive battle overshadowing the capital, but along the way, her intuition urged her to diverge from her intended path.

 It was the quiet sniffles, the small anguished gasps, that guided her steps forward; a stark contrast to the sounds of battle and otherworldly growls that punctuated the skies.
 Turning a sharp corner, Erza spied an alarming scene.
 She broke out into a sprint, kneeling to a halt by Carla's sobbing form.
 The cat seemed to ignore her presence until she tried to touch Wendy.

 Carla's eyes were wide and trembling.
-"I-I can't... s-she's not breathing; I don't think s-she's breathing."
+"I-I can't...
+S-She's not breathing.
+I don't think s-she's breathing."

-The knight swallowed the uncomfortable lump in her throat angrily.
+Erza swallowed the uncomfortable lump in her throat angrily.

 Careful to avoid exacerbating Wendy's injuries, Erza discarded one of her gauntlets with a quick requip, placed the tip of her bare fingers against Wendy's neck and leaned in over her face.
 "She is breathing—I can hear it," Erza said quietly.
 "But it is faint and so is her pulse."
 Looking up, she continued, "There isn't much we can do between the three of us.
 We need to find Ichiya-san.
 He might be the only one who can help."

 "Then, perhaps we should hurry," Jellal said, his hand reaching up to wipe away the smudge of thick, dried blood on Wendy's face.
 A harsh voice stopped him cold:

 "Don't you touch her."